 In the seemingly unsafe world that this lack of boundaries creates for us our fear needs to endlessly step forward, ringing alarm bells about many everyday situations rather than trusting that we can handle these effectively and put appropriate boundaries in place.
 Instead of being a life saving tool alerting us only when we are under serious threat our fear ends up needing to be hyper vigilant.
 It engages constantly to help us survive in our unprotected state.

 These potential ‘threat’ warnings from our fear are overwhelming because we don’t believe we have the strategies necessary to protect ourselves.
 We try to ignore the warnings as we don’t want to turn to face the perceived dangers.
 The warnings become repetitive and unrelenting, ending in worry, anxiety, panic attacks, and longer term psychological disturbances.

 Working with fear in a shadow work context, we first investigate the nature of a participants fear, and its source as discussed in the previous blog.
 However we may also work with the participant to help them build a healthy relationship to their anger and to begin to set strong clear boundaries to help them feel safe.
 If we are able to build up these skills it’s possible then to have a much healthier relationship with fear, responding to perceived threats from a strong platform that is calm, and focussed, ready to take action if necessary.

 We now no longer need to be overwhelmed by our fears or to try to ignore or override them, we can trust them, knowing we have the tools to respond when necessary.
 Our early warning system is in place and effective.

-To watch a talk about the Magician Archetype (Which is the Archetype related to fear)
+Watch a talk about the Magician Archetype (Which is the Archetype related to fear)

-To watch a talk about the Warrior Archetype (Which is the Archetype related to anger)
+Watch a talk about the Warrior Archetype (Which is the Archetype related to anger)